FOSDEM/moderation-docs/README.md

 ![Message tools.](/images/message-edit-popup.png "Message tools.")
 To act on a single message, click on the three dots next to a message to bring up the message tools.

-##### Removing messages
+##### Flagging messages
-Any message can be removed by a moderator.
-Simply click on the three dots next to a message and click on the red garbage icon (_Remove_, or in Dutch, _Verwijderen_).
-The message will be removed.

-You can indicate in the room that you removed a message, but this is not required.

-##### Requesting a review for a message
-If you are not sure what action to take, you can report a message to the FOSDEM staff.
+Any disruptive message can be reported to the FOSDEM moderation staff.
 Click on the exclamation mark (_Report_, or in Dutch, _Melden_) and the message will be brought to our CoC-team.
 This team will take the appropriate action and inform you.

-You should never fear to ask for help if you are not sure.
-We will not bite, and our bark has improved a lot lately ;-)

 #### User interaction
 ![Overview of all users in the room.](/images/room-user-list.png "Overview of all users in the room.")
 Click on the info button (the _i_ in the top right corner) to bring up the list of users in the room.
 Click on the user you want to contact.

 ![Available user interactions.](/images/user-details.png "Available user interactions.")
-You have a few options for user interaction.
+You have one option for user interaction.
  * Send a private message.
- * Mute.
- * Remove from the room.
- * Ban from the room.

-You can enter a publicly visible reason for a ban or a removal, but this is not required.

 ##### Message the user in private
 Click on _Message_ (in Dutch _Bericht_) to open a private chat room between you and the user.
 You can then tell them what you wish to say, and they can react.

 You can tell them that they should remain on topic, nuance or remove the message.
 If necessary, you can also warn them that future violations will result in a ban.

-#### Mute the user
-You can mute the user, so they remain in the room, but can't post any new messages.
-This is a possibility if the user keeps on talking off-topic or asking irrelevant questions.

-#### Remove a user
-You can remove (kick) a user from a room.
-This is not a permanent removal; they can join the room again if they want.

-##### Banning a user
-You can ban a user from the room.
-This is obviously the last resort, but if the user is clearly trolling, harassing or disrupting the talk, this is the correct action to take.

-If you are uncertain, you can always contact the FOSDEM team.

 ### During the presentation
 _Image needed_